 Gujarati Mohan thal is done without any mawa or khoya, while the Rajasthani method uses Mawa.

-In Gujarati Mohan thal, the chickpea flour (besan) is roasted in ghee, whereas in the Rajasthani version, we will have to first deep fry the muthiyas and then crack them and pass it through a sieve and then roast in ghee.
+In Gujarati Mohan thal, the chickpea flour (besan) is roasted in ghee, whereas in the Rajasthani version, we will have to first deep fry the muthiyas, crack them, and pass it through a sieve and then roast in ghee.

 Ingredients